Alexander Stewart (diplomat): Blackness Castle

-The older Alexander Stewart's record as captain of Blackness for the Scottish crown was a subject of comment by Richard Bannatyne.
+The older Alexander Stewart confirmed as keeper of Blackness Castle in March 1568.
+His record as captain of Blackness for the Scottish crown was a subject of comment by Richard Bannatyne.
 In March 1572, during the Marian Civil War, he surrendered the castle to the supporters of Mary, Queen of Scots, for 300 crowns, after his expenses had not been met by the King's side.
 In January 1573, he was made captain again, and pledged his eldest son as hostage for his good service.

 Unfortunately, while he was making these arrangements in Edinburgh, one of his prisoners, James Kirkcaldy bribed the guards and took Blackness.
 Kirkcaldy then managed to capture Alexander Stewart and his brother John and locked them up in their own castle.
 Alexander Stewart set about bribing the same soldiers and Regent Morton forced James Kirkcaldy's wife Helen Leslie to make him surrender.
 When Helen Leslie came to Blackness, James Kirkcaldy came to the iron yett to welcome her and his soldiers shut him out and pelted him with stones from the tower.

 Other sources suggest that James Kirkcaldy, brother of the Marian leader William Kirkcaldy of Grange, surrendered Blackness to Regent Morton after a conventional siege.

+Rumours of a royal kidnap

+Robert Bowes was told in December 1582 that Alexander Stewart, son of the captain of Blackness, knew of plans to destabilize the Ruthven regime, an English-leaning Scottish government, and return Esmé Stewart, 1st Duke of Lennox to power at the Scottish court.
+The plan was revealed by a sompter man from the royal stable.
+It was said that Alexander Stewart and others including the sons of Lord Seton would surprise the king at Holyrood Palace during supper.
+The raiders would enter the palace through the Abbey, using the "dark stair" into a long gallery, then access the "little gallery" under the king's lodging when his attendants were eating elsewhere.
+The palace porter John Bog would give them keys.
+Some of the alleged conspirators were arrested and the English diplomat Robert Bowes was told that had been shown the "boot", an instrument of torture, in order to make them talk.